DS4PS/ds4ps.github.io/_posts/2019-06-02-day-in-life-of-chief-data-officer.md

 His experience is symbolic of a lot of data science work in the public and nonprofit sectors.
 Every now and then there is an opportunity to create a cool predictive system, mobile app, or crowd-sourcing platform that generates notable impact.
 But most often data science professionals spend their time making incremental (but important!) improvements by building better databases, finding new ways to measure things, digitizing old files, "figuring out how to count stuff correctly", identifying trends, and nurturing communities of practice.

 Edelstein's experience is not unique.
-For example, the MIT Sloan Review discusses